ipaddress 1.2.0

 1164 }

-1167 * Sets the scope identifier of the IPv6 address.
+1168 * Sets the scope identifier of the IPv6 address using a `std::wstring` and reports any errors.

-1174 * @param[in] scope_id The character array representing the scope identifier.
+1170 * @param[in] scope_id The wide string representing the scope identifier.

 1184 */